Loic74650/PoolMaster/README.md

 <p>Four main metrics are measured and periodically reported over MQTT and an LCD display: water temperature and pressure, pH and ORP values.<br />
 Pumps states, tank-level states and other parameters are also periodically reported<br />
 Two PID regulation loops are running in parallel: one for PH, one for ORP<br />
-PH is regulated by injecting Acid from a tank into the pool water (a relay starts/stops the Acid peristaltic pump)<br />
+pH is regulated by injecting Acid from a tank into the pool water (a relay starts/stops the Acid peristaltic pump)<br />
 ORP is regulated by injecting Chlorine from a tank into the pool water (a relay starts/stops the Chlorine peristaltic pump)<br />
 Defined time-slots and water temperature are used to start/stop the filtration pump for a daily given amount of time (a relay starts/stops the filtration pump)<br />
 An API function enables telling the system what the outside air temperature is.
-In case it is below -2.0°C, a 10min filtration slot is started every hour (outside the normal filtration time-slots)<br />
+In case it is below -2.0°C, filtration is started until it rises back above +2.0°C<br />
 A lightweight webserver provides a simple dynamic webpage with a summary of all system parameters.
 An XML file with more info is available at http://ARDUINO_LOCAL_IP/Info<br />
 Communication with the system is performed using the MQTT protocol over an Ethernet connection to the local network/MQTT broker.<br /><br />